 Part II teaches the methods of computational history themselves.
 These chapters break down into roughly two categories.
 Some chapters explain how to work with different types of data.
 For example, you will need to know how to read in tabular data and spatial data, but you will also need to know how to parse dates and names.
 Other chapters explain analytical techniques, such as mapping or network analysis.
 These chapters also point you to more in-depth explanations for further reading.

-The appendices contain technical information that you may find useful, such as an explanation of how to install R and its packages and a guide to the package ecosystem in R. In general, this information is included because I have found in teaching that having it available it clears the path for students to focus on more meaningful concerns.
+The appendices contain technical information that you may find useful, such as an explanation of how to install R and its packages and a guide to the package ecosystem in R. This information is included because I have found in teaching that having it available clears the path for students to focus on more meaningful concerns.

-William G. Thomas II, “Computing and the Historical Imagination,” in Companion to Digital Humanities, ed.
+William G. Thomas III, “Computing and the Historical Imagination,” in Companion to Digital Humanities, ed.
 Susan Schreibman, Ray Siemens, and John Unsworth (Blackwell, 2004), http://www.digitalhumanities.org/companion/.↩

 Chronicle of the Missions Given by the Congregation of Missionary Priests of St. Paul the Apostle, six manuscript volumes, Paulist Fathers Archives, New York, NY.↩